chicagocomputerclasses/SUPERSQL-Google-Sheets-Function/README.md

 # SUPERSQL Google Sheets Function
-SUPERSQL function for Google Sheets
+SUPERSQL function for Google Sheets by https://www.chicagocomputerclasses.com/

 Examples of Use:
 ```